Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Deep Learning for CSI compression

 The decoder employs a moderately deeper architecture to extract richer representations.
 It starts with a fully connected layer, followed by an initial convolutional layer and a stack of five residual blocks that enhance feature propagation and stabilize training.
 An identical SNR-adaptation module is employed in the decoder, mirroring the encoder design.
 A schematic of the decoder, including the residual block layout, is provided in~\figref{fig:decoder}.

 We train the autoencoder in a supervised manner to learn an effective low-complexity compression scheme.
-The encoder compresses the continuous channel measurement $H_d$ into a compact latent vector $\mathbf{s} \in \mathbb{C}^k$.
-The decoder reconstructs the approximate channel measurement $\hat{H}_d$.
-The encoder and decoder are jointly optimized in an end-to-end fashion to minimize the reconstruction loss for CSI.
+The encoder compresses the continuous channel measurement $\bm{H}_d$ into a compact latent vector $\mathbf{s} \in \mathbb{C}^k$.
+The decoder reconstructs the approximate channel measurement $\hat{\bm{H}}_d$.
+The encoder and decoder are jointly optimized end-to-end to minimize the CSI reconstruction loss.
 We use the MSE loss to enforce reconstruction fidelity by ensuring that the reconstructed output closely matches the input, given by:

 where $\|\cdot\|$ denotes the Frobenius norm.

 Several works have demonstrated that CNN–based autoencoders can effectively minimize the reconstruction NMSE for both standalone CSI compression \cite{wen2018deep,hu2023csi} and joint source–channel coding of CSI \cite{xu2022deep}.
 Although this supervised formulation suffices for relatively simple channel distributions, it struggles when the underlying channel distribution becomes more complex.
 Recent work on CSI compression over the COST2100 outdoor channel \cite{kim2025generative} demonstrated that generative diffusion models significantly outperform conventional CNN autoencoders in such challenging settings.
 Motivated by these findings, we augment our autoencoder with a diffusion refinement stage at the base station.
 This hybrid design invokes the diffusion module only when the channel complexity warrants it, thereby delivering superior reconstruction quality without incurring unnecessary computational overhead in simpler channel conditions.